Pitch (card game): Nine-five

-Nine_Five Regional (Northwest Connecticut)
+Nine-five regional (northwest Connecticut)

 The player to the left of the pitcher leads the first card, and is not required to lead trump.
 If all players pass, the cards are shown face up to prove the lack of a forced bid, and the deal is passed to the left.
 Holding a "9" and another card of the same suit is a forced minimum bid of 9.

 The winning bidder will announce the trump suit, players will then discard unwanted cards face up into the "scrap pile" The dealer then deals the draw cards to bring each player back to six cards.
-Note: Discarded "Trump" cards can be claimed by any player simply by pulling them out of the scrap, (this rarely happens but prevents a dump of point cards, i.e. 9 & 5).
+Note: Discarded "trump" cards can be claimed by any player simply by pulling them out of the scrap, (this rarely happens but prevents a dump of point cards, i.e. 9 & 5).
 The scoring is exactly the same as traditional "Nines and Fives".
 The game is won by the first team that scores 100 or more.
 This somewhat obscure variation of the lead forces the non bidding team to "Block" or "Post" a higher trump than the 9 if possible, to prevent the bidder from "running' the 9 on the first trick and then forcing the bidder to play in between his opponents.
 The bidding partner helps greatly by playing the Ace or King on an early trick to give the bidder a chance to run the 9.

-Five-Nine Regional (Northeast Connecticut)
+Five-nine regional (northeast Connecticut)

-Similar to the Northwest Connecticut variation, with the only differences being in the bidding phase.
+Similar to the northwest Connecticut variation, with the only differences being in the bidding phase.
 Bidding can range from the minimum of 5 to a maximum of "double-18."
 Double-18s require the team winning the bid to win every single trick and rewards 36 points.
 If no one bids, the dealer is required to take it for 5.
 Winning requires both a score over 100 and for the team to win the bidding and subsequently making their bid.